Heat and Power

-The use of bio-oils and bio-crudes to replace petroleum heating oils is currently one of the most successful applications for DTL technologies worldwide.
+The use of bio-oils and bio-crudes to replace petroleum heating oils and/or natural gas is currently one of the most successful applications for DTL technologies worldwide.

 In this application, the liquefaction process is used to convert solid biomass into a more energy dense form.
 Once liquefied, it can be transported more easily, pumped to an application, and metered at precise rates to quickly adjust to changing process demand for thermal energy.